Online Sports Betting in Nigeria

 Another popular option is to pay by direct bank deposit.
 All major Nigerian banking institutions are able to process transfers to your sports betting account.
 All you need is the name and account number of the site.
 The downside is that the transfer can take up to 7 days to process.

 A more convenient way to fund your betting account is to make an ATM payment.
 To make a payment, head to your closest ATM, insert your card and pin, select Quickteller payments, and then enter the merchant code (sports betting code) and your sports betting ID.
-If entered correctly, your name should appear on screen.
+If entered correctly, your name should appear on the screen.
 From here, you can decide how much you want to deposit and complete the transaction.

 If you want to use your computer or mobile device to make a payment, Paycom is an online payment transfer service that is widely used across Nigeria.
 Alternatively, you can use GT Bank online banking to make a deposit directly into your account.